Published On: May 07 2013 03:31:45 PM CDTUpdated On: May 08 2014 01:00:00 AM CDT

 1963: Film director Michel Gondry, best known for movies such as "Eternal Sunshine of the Spotless Mind," "Be Kind Rewind" and "The Green Hornet," is born in Versailles, France.

-1959: Pro Football Hall of Fame cornerback/safety Ronnie Lott, widely considered one of the best defensive backs in NFL history, is born in Albuquerque, N.M.
+1959: Pro Football Hall of Fame cornerback/safety Ronnie Lott, widely considered one of the best defensive backs in NFL history, is born in Albuquerque, New Mexico.
 Lott, who starred for the University of Southern California and is also a member of the College Football Hall of Fame, spent 15 season in the NFL playing for the San Francisco 49ers, Los Angeles Raiders, New York Jets and Kansas City Chiefs.
 He was a 10-time Pro Bowl selection, an eight-time First Team All-Pro selection and won four Super Bowls during his time with the 49ers.

 1945: World War II Allies formally accept the unconditional surrender of the armed forces of Nazi Germany and the end of Adolf Hitler's Third Reich, thus ending the war in Europe.
 The day became known as Victory in Europe Day, or V-E Day.
 Seen here is British Prime Minister Winston Churchill waving to crowds in London after broadcasting to the nation the war with Germany was over.